5.9 Resolution Through the Formal Procedures

 A written report of the Hearing Panel's findings and determination of sanctions is recorded and signed by all members of the Hearing Panel.
 No minority opinion will be recorded, nor will dissenting members be noted or identified.

 This report is then delivered by the Chair of the Hearing Panel to the Affirmative Action Officer.
-The Affirmative Action Officer then notifies the official(s) responsible for implementing the Hearing Panel's decision, the Complainant, and the Respondent.
+The Affirmative Action Officer then notifies the official(s) responsible for implementing the Hearing Panel's decision, the Reporting Party, and the Responding Party.

 Members of the Hearing Panel also receive a copy of this report with the stipulation that any written documentation remain confidential for use only in connection with the duties of a member of the Hearing Panel.

 The Hearing Panel's findings and sanctions are subject to an appeal by either party (Section 5.10 Appeals).
-If neither the Complainant nor the Respondent submits a written request for an appeal with the University President or designee within five business days after the decision is delivered by the Affirmative Action Officer under 12.9.7, the Panel's findings and sanctions shall be final and binding.
+If neither the Reporting Party nor the Responding Party submits a written request for an appeal with the University President or designee within five business days after the decision is delivered by the Affirmative Action Officer under 12.9.7, the Panel's findings and sanctions shall be final and binding.

 5.9.11.
 Notification of Outcome

-In cases of Interpersonal Violence, the Affirmative Action Officer will provide the Complainant and Respondent simultaneous written notification of the outcome of the hearing.
+In cases of Interpersonal Violence, the Affirmative Action Officer will provide the Reporting Party and Responding Party simultaneous written notification of the outcome of the hearing.